 A. USE BACKGROUND IMAGES AND SEARCHABLE TEXT

-Many brands default on embedding text in images because they want to place copy in front of an image.
+Many brands default on embedding text in images because they want to place a copy in front of an image.
 You can actually make that happen and keep your emails accessible by using searchable text and background images.

 B. IMPLEMENT STYLED ALT TEXT

-Shorthand for alternative text, ALT text in email is the text that displays if an image doesn’t show.
+Shorthand for alternative text, ALT text in the email is the text that displays if an image doesn’t show.
 When images don’t display—or when a subscriber relies on a screen reader to read your email—it’s the ALT text that makes your content accessible and provides your subscriber with the context they need to understand your message.

 Setting ALT text for images in an HTML email is simple, but you can also get fancy with it, adding a bit of inline CSS to change the font, color, size, style, and weight.
 However, much like background images, support is mixed across email clients (Gmail, Outlook, etc.)p.
-It’s important regardless to include ALT text, but consider places where styled ALT text might work well.
+It’s important regardless of ALT text, but consider places where styled ALT text might work well.

 C. BUILD BULLETPROOF BUTTONS

 As marketers, we all understand the importance of getting people to interact with our campaigns.
 That’s why the call-to-action, or CTA, is critical.
-Because of image blocking, it’s important to never make your CTAs images, as they could easily be hidden and completely missed by your subscribers.
+Because of image blocking, it’s important never to make your CTAs images, as they could easily be hidden and completely missed by your subscribers.
 Bulletproof buttons allow you to build buttons with code instead of images.
 You can reliably swap your GIFs, PNGs, and JPEGs for HTML and CSS.
 By only using HTML and CSS, the button will display in all email clients even with images off, hence making them “bulletproof.”